GameServerManagers/LinuxGSM-Docs/FAQ.md

 This can have numerous reasons.
 Here are some ways do diagnose this issue:

 * Check your game logs to see if it contains any clue
-* Is your server listening ?
+* Is your server listening?
 Input `./gameserver details` to get the corresponding command to know it
-* Are you behind [[Firewalls]] ?
+* Are you behind [[Firewalls]]?
 Double check your rules, try to disable it for testing
-* Do you have multiple interface ?
+* Do you have multiple interface?
 Set the right IP within your "gameserver" script or the game config file
-* Is it a home server ?
+* Is it a home server?
 If you're behind a router, make sure your're listening to your local IP, then redirect appropriate ports to this local IP within your router settings.
+* Are the ports you're using free?
+See [[Ports]]
-* Did you wait long enough ?
+* Did you wait long enough?
 Sometimes it's just a matter of time until your server shows up into the list

 Segmentation fault
 =========================================================================